MelanieLinares/portfolio-new/site/content/post/new-internal-starbucks-portal-with-an-improved-interface-built-for-better-workflows.md

       content_options:
         - type: CaptionImg
           arrow_on_right: true
-          caption: >-
-            While the teams worked remotely we connected daily outside of stand-up meetings.
+          caption: While the teams worked remotely we connected daily through stand-up meetings.
           image: img/marvin-meyer-syto3xs06fu-unsplash-1-.jpg
     threeright_side:
       content_options:
         - type: generic_content
+          generic_content: >-
-          generic_content: "## Working with the UX team to refine UI
+            ## Working with the UX team to refine UI

-            When multiple teams work together, several perspectives and expertise can be utilized.
             The UX team first met with shareholders to create the initial version of the UI.
 I met with the UX team and we worked together to harmonize the feedback, along with information I gathered from the data team.
 There were several problems to be solved, not merely a UI to create.

-            ### How might we avoid errors when users change how
-            revenue is divided and utilized?
+            ### How might we avoid errors when users change how revenue is divided and utilized?

-            Existing APIs for each portfolio were causing issues for users making changes due to calculations occurring after form submission and only within a current portfolio set.
+            Existing APIs for each portfolio were causing issues due to calculations occurring after form submission and only within a current portfolio set.
 If revenue allotments for portfolios A, B, and C were below 100%, users could make changes.
 The UI was not properly informing users when a portfolio or a sub-portfolio would cause the main portfolio to exceed 100%.
 The big question was how should errors be handled within the UI and within the API?
-Could and should errors be avoided?"
+Could and should errors be avoided?
         - type: introw
           blurbsw:
             - imagew: img/wireframe-icon-cropped.png